mcauley-penney/mmv.sh/README.md

 ## goal
 I like [itchyny/mmv](https://github.com/itchyny/mmv) a lot but didn't want to have to have Go on my machine to compile it.
 I decided that I wanted that functionality to be in a language that my machine was more likely to understand immediately upon a new install, so I attempted to reimplement those features in Bash.

+#### comparison with itchyny/mmv functionality
+This implementation lacks more checks than it possesses.
+For example, it does not check for duplicate inputs.
+I typically don't make the mistake of passing it duplicate inputs, so it's not something I wanted to worry about.